bharathsandepogu01/Entry_Management_Software/README.md

   3. All the required details must be filled in the form.

 ## Note
-  As this application using third party service for sending SMS,we need to configure apikey, apisecret in web application to use there       service and add user phone number as a test number in nexmo dashboard inorder to send SMS to user.
+  As this application using third party service for sending SMS, we need to configure apikey, apisecret(from nexmo account) in web           application to use there service and add user phone number as a test number in nexmo account dashboard inorder to send SMS to user.